 index=_internal sourcetype=scheduler savedsearch_name=* status=skipped | stats count BY reason

-Here are some of the most common reasons you'll see which explain why your searches are skipping:
+Here are some of the most common reasons that you'll see to explain why your searches are skipping:

 User or role quota limit has been reached